 In other words, was the accident caused by the other driver?
 You don’t have a valid case if the other driver wasn’t at least 51% at fault.
-The negligence law in Hawaii is: “modified comparative fault“.
-If the other driver is at least 51% at fault then he has to pay you for the percentage of your damages for which he is at fault.
+The negligence law in Hawaii is: “modified comparative fault. “ If the other driver is at least 51% at fault, then he has to pay you for the percentage of your damages for which he is at fault.
 For example, if the other driver is 60% at fault and your injuries are worth $10,000, then he has to pay you $6,000.
 If he’s only 50%at fault, then he doesn’t have to pay you anything.

-A common mistake that people make is to just consider the extent of their damages.
-For example, they may think that because their damages are very extensive than the other driver has to pay them for their damages even though the other driver isn’t at fault.
+A common mistake that people make is just to consider the extent of their damages.
+For example, they may think that because their damages are very extensive, the other driver has to pay them for their damages even though the other driver isn’t at fault.
 If the other driver isn’t at fault, then it doesn’t matter how big or small your damages are.
 So the first thing to do is to objectively consider whether the other person is at least 51% at fault or not.

 Many people that call us get upset when we inform them that we aren’t able to accept their case because the other driver wasn’t at fault for the accident.
-We are more than happy to discuss any questions that people may have, but we don’t have the power to change the laws in Hawaii which require the other person to be at least 51% at fault for the accident.
+We are more than happy to discuss any questions that people may have, but we don’t have the power to change the laws in Hawaii, which require the other person to be at least 51% at fault for the accident.

 Once you’ve determined that the other driver was at fault, the next question is whether you have sufficient damages to justify pursuing a case.
 When we speak of damages, we are talking about your injuries, medical bills, pain and suffering, vehicle damage, wage loss, future wage loss, etc. If you only have a headache for a day and a couple of scratches on your car, then it’s probably not worth your time pursuing a case.
 However, if you have whiplash, need to go to the hospital, and need physical therapy, then it’s probably worth your effort to pursue a claim.

 Don’t get discouraged if the first lawyer you call doesn’t want to take your case.
 Some law firms are very large with lots of secretaries and paralegals to pay, so they can only accept cases with extremely serious injuries.
-If the first lawyer doesn’t want your case than keep calling around.
+If the first lawyer doesn’t want your case, then keep calling around.
 We recommend that you call at least 3-5 injury law firms before giving up and accepting that you probably don’t have a case worth pursuing.
 Rest assured, if you do have a good case, the lawyers will all be begging to take your case.